pablo-fdz/adv_nlp_hw1/README.md

 ## Repository Structure

 ### Main Notebook
-- hw1_sentiment_analysis_RT.ipynb: Jupyter notebook containing the complete solutions to all homework questions, including rule-based sentiment analysis, machine learning approaches with TF-IDF, and deep learning methods with Word2Vec embeddings.
+- `hw1_sentiment_analysis_RT.ipynb`: Jupyter notebook containing the complete solutions to all homework questions.

 ### Library Package
 - `hw1_library/`: A Python package containing classes and utility functions used in the notebook: